viimarautia/viimarautia.github.io/index.md

 ## Introduction

 Greetings, visitor!
-I am Mortimer Mamelukkikala, a made up person for the Final Assignment of Command line tools for linguists course in the University of Helsinki.
+I am Mortimer Mamelukkikala, a made up person for the Final Assignment of the Command line tools for linguists course in the University of Helsinki.
 Much like my creator, I also go to a university.
 I'm a second-year student in the Fish University of Malmö, where I am majoring in undersea gardening.

 Outside of studying and tending to my rock wrack garden, my days are usually spent swimming and scavenging the sea floor for nutrients.